meni-adin/the-ultimate-c-quiz/challenges/0001-challenge.md

-Which library function handles empty string as null pointer, and not like any other string?
+Which library function handles empty string as it handles `null-pointer`, and not like it handles any other string?